olivier-mauras/dns-blackhole/README.md

 #### What's the advantage of having the DNS server returning NX instead of 127.0.0.1

 Host lists are usually returning `127.0.0.1` or `0.0.0.0`.
-Depending of the system and/or browser you use, you can end up having timeout/slowness issues has it retries to connect several times before considering the remote resource down.
+Depending of the system and/or browser you use, you can end up having timeout/slowness issues as it retries to connect several times before considering the remote resource down.

 Having your DNS server return NXDOMAIN - Non existant domain - on the other side makes your client behave faster as there's nothing to retry when the domain doesn't exist.